knative/docs/install/Knative-with-OpenShift.md

 ### Configuring a OpenShift project

-1. Since there was a `admin` is added via `admin-user` addon during minishift configuration, its now possible to login with the user like:
+1. Since there was an `admin` addon added during minishift configuration, its now possible to login with the `admin` user.
+For example:

     ```shell
     oc login -u admin -p admin